rmkubik/rmk-gatsby/src/posts/drafts/eslint-internal-state.md

 - consquent - the code executed if the statement is true, and is of type `Statement`
 - alternate - the optional code executed if the statement is false, and is of type `Statement`

-We can use these same concepts to understand the various properties of other types of Nodes.
+We can use these same concepts to understand the various properties of other types of Nodes listed in the AST Types library.

 ## Simple ESLint Rule

 An ESLint rule works by creating a visitor function for a given [selector](https://eslint.org/docs/developer-guide/selectors).
 Generally, a selector is a string which matches the name of an [AST Node Type](https://github.com/benjamn/ast-types/blob/master/def/core.ts).
 This selector is used as the name of the function exported from the ESLint rule file.
 This function is called a "visitor function".
 This pattern works for [creating basic, custom ESLint rules](https://eslint.org/docs/developer-guide/working-with-rules#rule-basics) that operate on one node at a time.

-This example selector rule operates only on one `Identifier` node at a time.
+The following example selector rule operates only on one `Identifier` node at a time.
 The visitor function checks to see if the node is named `'badName'` and then reports it if found.
 The `context.report` function allows you to report a provided node with an error message.

 ```js
 export default function(context) {